SuyashGupte/3k-generic-job-profile/JDs.md

- Detail-oriented and organized to manage employee records and databases Ability to maintain confidentiality and handle sensitive information with discretion Self-motivated and proactive to take initiatives and solve problems independently Bachelor‚Äôs degree in Human Resources, Business Administration, or related field is preferred Previous experience in an HR role would be an advantage.
+ Detail-oriented and organized to manage employee records and databases Ability to maintain confidentiality and handle sensitive information with discretion Self-motivated and proactive to take initiatives and solve problems independently Bachelor‚s degree in Human Resources, Business Administration, or related field is preferred Previous experience in an HR role would be an advantage.

 5) Title: HR Assistant (Temporary)